 Your health care directive lasts until you change or cancel it.
 If you wish to cancel it, you may do one of the following:

-- Write a statement saying you want to cancel it;
+- Write and date a statement saying you want to cancel it;

 - Destroy it;

 - Tell at least two people that you wish to cancel it; or

 - Write a new health care directive.

 Your health care provider must follow your health care directive, or any instructions from your agent, as long as the health care follows reasonable medical practice.
 But you or your agent cannot request treatment that will not help you or which your provider cannot provide.
 If the provider cannot follow your agent’s directions about life-sustaining treatment, the provider must inform the agent.
 The provider must also document the notice in your medical record.
 The provider must allow the agent to arrange to transfer you to another provider who can follow the agent’s directions.

 Minnesota law allows people to create one form for all of their health care instructions.
 Living wills, durable powers of attorney, and mental health declarations created before August 1998 are still legal if they followed the law in effect when they were written or conform to the new law.

 Additional information, including a sample health care directive form, is available in our publication Probate and Planning: A Guide to Planning for the Future.
 You can get a free copy by contacting the Minnesota Attorney General’s Office.